IGS/gEAR/docs/multigene_curator.md

 ## Volcano plot things

 After a volcano plot has been generated, you can use the lasso tool or the rectangular selection tool to select some gene datapoints within the plot.
-These selected genes will show in a new panel, where you can assign a name to this gene collection and save as a new gene cart.
+These selected genes will show in a new panel, where you can assign a name to this gene list and save as a new gene cart.